-Positive Assertion of such fact, which is not true, though he believes it to be true, made in a manner not warranted by the information of the person making it.
+Misrepresentation me Positive Assertion of such fact, which is not true, though he believes it to be true, made in a manner not warranted by the information of the person making it.
 Any Breach of Duty made without an intent to deceive, but bringing gains and advantage to the person committing it, or to any one claiming under him, by misleading another to his prejudice, or to the prejudice of anyone claiming under him.
-Causing the other party to make mistake

-In simple words misrepresentation means:
+Causing the other party to make mistake as to the substance of the subject matter of the agreement.
+In simple words misre 1.
+Positive false state presentation means: ment made without any basis for info

-- 1. Positive false statement made without any basis for info - 2. a beach of duty which brings advantage to person committing it
+2. a beach of duty which brings advantage to person committing it